 - Care for dying patients and interact with their families.

 - Perform adequate gynecologic exams.

-Students assigned to this clerkship report at 7 a.m. on the first day to Prentice, 14th floor, and visiting students will come after reporting to the Student Affairs Office at 9 a.m. (see Section IV of your application form).
+Students assigned to this clerkship report at 7 a.m. on the first day to Prentice, 14th floor.
+Visiting students will come after reporting to the Student Affairs Office at 9 a.m. (see Section IV of your application form).